Who is eligible for Senior Preferred?

 A mail service pharmacy delivers medicines to your home through the mail.
 By using a mail service pharmacy you can get up to a 90-day supply of medication, often at a lower copayment.
 Mail service pharmacies deliver medicines in a confidential package.
 Many people prefer the convenience of this type of service.
 Senior Preferred members are not required to use a mail service pharmacy.
 However, if you are interested in using one, please call Customer Service.
 More details may be found here- Mail Service Pharmacy.

-How do I request reimbursement for a prescription I paid for myself?When purchasing prescription medications, you are encouraged to use your Pharmacy Prescription Card.
+How do I request reimbursement for a prescription I paid for myself?When purchasing prescription medications, you are encouraged to use your Senior Preferred ID card.
 If for some reason you are unable to utilize your pharmacy card, and are required by the pharmacy to pay for the medications, you may submit your itemized pharmacy receipt to us.
 Prescription medications purchased from a pharmacy will be reimbursed through our Pharmacy Benefits Management (PBM) at our current discount contracted rates.
 Any difference between the discount contracted rate and what the provider has billed will be your responsibility.

 What is HIPAA?